autonome/metafluff/posts/2008/06/live-screencasting-on-a-mac-with-mogulus-and-camtwist/index.md

 ---
 layout: post
-title: Live Screencasting on a Mac with Mogulus and CamTwist
+title: "Live Screencasting on a Mac with Mogulus and CamTwist"
 published_at: 2008-06-21
 date: 2008-06-21
 tags: Mac Mac OSX OSX screencasting